One Less Bag Challenge Recycling Champs reduce waste and make it part of everyday activities! Learn how (PDF, 1 MB)…

 - Begin recycling with veggie and fruit trimmings or the leftovers that got lost in the back of the fridge.

-- Set up a kitchen collection container and make food scrap recycling a part of your pre-meal prep and your after-meal clean-up routine.
+- Set up a kitchen collection container and make food scrap collection a part of your pre-meal prep and your after-meal clean-up routine.

-- Check the recycling rules in your community by finding your garbage hauler and visiting their website for their do’s and don’ts list.
+- Recycling rules change often, so check for the latest rules in your community by finding your garbage hauler and visiting their website.

 - Confused about how to recycle different plastics?
 Ignore the chasing arrow recycle symbols on containers.
 Instead, look at shape: plastic tubs, jugs and bottles can all be recycled.
 This includes things like yogurt containers, liquid detergent bottles and milk jugs.

-- Remember all junk mail, envelopes, catalogs, magazines, office and craft paper of all shapes, sizes and colors can be recycled.
+- Remember all junk mail, envelopes, catalogs, magazines and food boxes of all shapes, sizes and colors can be recycled.

 - Bring your reusable bags to the grocery store every time you shop.
 Put a reminder on your dashboard or at the top of your shopping list.

 - If you use plastic bags, you can recycle them at your local grocery store.
 They accept clean and dry grocery, produce, dry cleaning and bread bags, as well as the plastic wrap from paper products such as toilet paper.

 - Look at what you buy (external) and select products with recyclable packaging.

 - Learn more about reuse from King County's EcoConsumer.